 Photo by Jordan Belson.

 The winter holidays are just around the corner!
-Has your son or daughter started subtly, or not so subtly, hinting that they would like a pet for the holidays?
-While most people think of a cat or dog, your child might have surprised you by asking for a snake.
-If you’ve never had a pet snake before don’t worry, we’re here to talk you through everything you need to know about bringing home a pet snake for the holidays.
+Has your child started subtly, or not so subtly, hinting that they would like a pet for the holidays?
+While most people think of a cat or dog, your child might surprise you by asking for a snake.
+If you’ve never had a pet snake before, don’t worry, we’re here to talk you through everything you need to know about bringing home a pet snake.

 Snakes aren’t like cats and dogs; they must live in their own environment and are dependent upon you to provide it for them.
-Snakes, like all reptiles and amphibians, are ectothermic animals; that is, their body temperatures and their metabolism depend upon the conditions in which they live.
-And sadly, there’s no universal “snake temperature” each species has its temperature range that depends upon the range found in its natural habitat.
+Snakes, like all reptiles and amphibians, are ectothermic animals; their body temperatures and their metabolism depend upon the conditions in which they live.
+And, sadly, there’s no universal “snake temperature” since each species has a temperature range that depends upon their natural habitat.

-- A glass of plastic terrarium with a lid
+- A glass or plastic terrarium with a lid

 - A heating device